iammouaz/edutech-laravel/README.md

 If you prefer not to use Docker, you can run the application locally.
 Make sure you have PHP, Composer, and MySQL (or any compatible database) installed.

 1. Clone the repository to your local machine.
-2. Set up the `.env` file with your database credentials.
+2. Set up the `.env` file with your database credentials (You can use the same as .env.example file as defualt for docker).
 Example:

    ```
    DB_CONNECTION=mysql